 Insomnia is a sleep disorder that can cause a significant amount of difficulty in your day-to-day life.
 This disorder can even affect your health by increasing your risk of serious health problems and lowering your immunity to colds and other germs.
 When you have insomnia, it’s important to seek help from an insomnia specialist who […]Read More

-What Are the Symptoms of Upper Airway Resistance Syndrome?
+What Are Symptoms Of Upper Airway Resistance Syndrome?

 Snoring increases your risk of developing obstructive sleep apnea.
 A precursor to obstructive sleep apnea is a condition known as upper airway resistance syndrome (UARS).
 If you snore, it’s important to know the symptoms of UARS, so you can seek treatment, and lower your risk of obstructive sleep apnea.
 UARS and Snoring Snoring may be […]Read More